Kenneth Baker, Baron Baker of Dorking

+Baker stood down from the House of Commons at the 1997 election and was created a life peer as Baron Baker of Dorking, joining the House of Lords.

 Early life

 The son of a civil servant, Baker was born in Newport, Monmouthshire.
 He was educated at Hampton Grammar School between 1946 and 1948, a boys' voluntary aided school in West London (now Hampton School, an independent school).
-He then went on to study at St Paul's School, a boys' public school then in Hammersmith, London and at Magdalen College, Oxford, where he graduated in 1958 with a BA Degree in History.
+He then went on to study at St Paul's School, and at Magdalen College, Oxford, where he graduated in 1958 with a BA Degree in History.
 Whilst at Oxford, Baker served as Secretary of The Oxford Union.
 Four years later he graduated with a MSc degree in International Law and Regulations.
 He did National Service in the Royal Artillery, reaching the rank of lieutenant, and worked for Royal Dutch Shell before being elected as a Member of Parliament at a by-election in March 1968.